OEM0VER/GTA-DE-Model-Fixer/README.md

   - Drag a **folder** → creates an uncompressed `.pak` file in the same folder.
   - Drag a **.pak file** → unpacks its contents to the **Desktop**.
   - Files are automatically organized based on what you dragged.

+- **Color Management (Tools):**
+  - Color pick values from any image you choose.
+  - Get RGB values of any color.
+  - RGB/HEX to decimal convertor (helps editing colors of materials).

 - **Automatic Setup:** Downloads required resources on first launch, ensuring everything works out of the box.